14/12/2011 | by Tom Copsey

 Do you listen to music when you ride?

 What particular tune reminds you of your first snowboard trips?
-A tune that says ‘let’s go shred’?
+A tune that says ‘let’s go shred’, kind of?

 Can you list the tunes you had on all your video parts?

 Nope, kind of bad style but I really can’t!